kurealnum/mini-hackathon-1/README.md

 # Running the project manually

-In case Docker isn't working for some reason, here's how to manually set up and run the project.
+Incase Docker isn't working for some reason, here's how to manually set up and run the project.

 Ensure that you have Python 3.10 (or a later version) installed.